Need advice? Call Now, Schedule a Meeting or Contact Us

 Importance of Work Breakdown Structure in Project Management

 Though it does have some disadvantages, the WBS has great importance in project management.
-It provides clarity in the scope of work so that project managers can identify all project activities with ease and see the dependencies amongst the project's tasks.
+It provides clarity in the scope of work so that project managers can identify all project activities with ease and see the dependencies among the project's tasks.
 This not only helps in avoiding complications like duplicated work and scope creep, but it is also helpful for determining task duration and calculating the budget for each work package.

 Still, even with some disadvantages like difficulty in developing a WBS because of inexperience, time and effort needed or not having complete and detailed scope (or even having it, but letting WBS get out of control and not be updated properly) are overshadowed by its benefits.
 Using the Work Breakdown Structure has the following advantages: